pooledge/micmind/README.md

 * ~~PCB, a printed circuit board.
 This text's author spent two weeks soldering a circuit board for the prototype.
 Involving more components in the future simply won't leave any choice on this one.
 For the efficiency of work!~~

 ## Disclaimer
-This project is being realized as a part of the master degree diploma work at the sound engineering faculty at Univercity of music and performing arts in Vienna, Austria.
+This project is being realized as a part of the master degree diploma at the sound engineering faculty of University of music and performing arts in Vienna, Austria.
 This disclaimer is being updated constantly due to required regulations.